Uzay-G/espial/README.md

 - **transformation of exploration into concrete structure**: when you view the tags and concepts that the program has surfaced, you can pick those you want to become part of your knowledge base’s structure.
 They can then become tags or even concept notes (a note that describes a concept and links to related notes).
 - **extensive customizability**: Espial can be easily plugged into many different knowledge base software, although it was first built for [Archivy](https://archivy.github.io).
 Writing plugins and extensions for other tools is simple.

-Future Goals / In Progress Features:
+### Future Goals / In Progress Features:

+Espial is a nascent project and will be getting many improvements, including:

 - commands to compare and integrate two entire knowledge bases
 - an option to download all the articles referenced in the knowledge base as documents
 - enhance the algorithm so that it learns and detects existing hierarchies in your knowledge
 - coordinate launch of Espial plugins for major knowledge base software
+- improve load time for large KBs

+If there are things you want added to Espial, [create an issue](https://github.com/Uzay-G/espial/issues)!

 ## Installation
-- have Pip and Python installed
+- have pip and Python installed
 - Run `pip install espial`
 - Run `python -m spacy download en_core_web_md`